Once you've decided (or fate has decided for you) that you're going to pump, you need to decide which one to choose.

 The key takeaway from our conversations with women who pump, is that choosing the right pump depends on why you're pumping in the first place.

 Choosing the right pump for the job.

 We don't want to promote one pump over another, so rather than name a brand, we'll go back to basics.
 Why do you need to pump in the first place?

-From the responses we received from mums, it's clear that the type of pump a mum uses depends on the problem they're trying to solve.
+From the responses we received from mums, it's clear that the type of pump a mum uses depends on the problem she's trying to solve.

-Based on our survey, here are the top reasons why mums start pumping.
+Based on our survey, here are the top reasons why women start pumping.